Skip to main content

 Interactions

-The manufacturers of Esmya® (ulipristal acetate 5 mg), which is used for the treatment of severe symptoms of uterine fibroids, advise avoiding concomitant use of a progestogen intrauterine system.18
+The manufacturers of Esmya® (ulipristal acetate 5 mg), which is used for the treatment of severe symptoms of uterine fibroids, advise avoiding concomitant use of a progestogen intrauterine system.
+16

-Decision to investigate early will depend on a number of factors including risk of STIs, previous bleeding pattern, concerns of the woman and concurrent symptoms (pelvic pain, postcoital bleeding, dyspareunia, for example).
+The decision to investigate early will depend on a number of factors including the risk of STIs, previous bleeding pattern, concerns of the woman and concurrent symptoms such as pelvic pain, post coital bleeding, or dyspareunia.

-• <3 months from insertion - exclude STIs, check cervical screening history and consider the need for a pregnancy test.
+• <3 months from insertion - exclude STIs, check cervical screening history and consider the need for a pregnancy test and a clinical examination to check the threads.
 Where pain, discharge or lost threads occur in addition to bleeding, this requires further investigation to exclude expulsion, perforation or infection.

 Hormonal symptoms

-• Acne, headaches, breast tenderness and nausea are reported by LNG-IUS users but these do not differ significantly from IUCD users, and usually settle with time.
+• Acne, headaches, breast tenderness and nausea are reported by LNG-IUD users but these do not differ significantly from copper IUD users, and usually settle with time.

-• Serum LNG levels with an IUS are lower than with oral or subdermal administration of progestogen but there is wide individual difference, possibly explaining the variation in experience of hormonal side-effects.
+• Serum LNG levels with a LNG-IUD are lower than with oral or subdermal administration of progestogen but there is wide individual difference, possibly explaining the variation in experience of hormonal side-effects.

 Mood changes

-Depression can be an issue, and may be associated with suicidal thoughts.
+Depression has been reported, although most studies do not suggest a causative link.
 Women should be advised to consult their GP if they develop depressive symptoms.

 Pregnancy and ectopic pregnancy

-• Women who become pregnant must be counselled regarding the increased risk of second-trimester miscarriage, infection and preterm delivery if the device remains in situ, and that removal reduces these outcomes but is associated with a small risk of miscarriage
+• Women who become pregnant must be counselled regarding the increased risk of second-trimester miscarriage, infection and preterm delivery if the device remains in situ, and that removal reduces these outcomes but is associated with a small risk of miscarriage.
+Removal of a device in a woman who wishes to keep the pregnancy is usually done in secondary care.

 Pelvic infection